AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ## Project policies {#project-policies}

-As a system administrator, you can control who has permission to create and manage projects in your organization.
+As a System Administrator, you can control who has permission to create and manage projects in your organization.
 By default, all users added to the Admin Console can create and manage projects.

 Learn more: [Project policies](https://helpx.adobe.com/enterprise/using/projects-in-business-storage.html#project-policies).